-Luang Prabang was a perfect spot to kick back and take it easy, but still filled with quite a few activities to take up your time.
-Vang Vieng is an adventurer’s paradise, with tours offering trekking, rock climbing, kayaking, spelunking, or just gently floating your way down the river.
+Luang Prabang was a perfect spot to kick back and take it easy but still filled with quite a few activities to take up your time.
+Vang Vieng is an adventurer’s paradise, with tours offering trekking, rock climbing, kayaking, spelunking, or just gently (or drunkenly) floating your way down the river.
 Vientiane had a lovable chaos of its own.
 Aside from an overnight stop in Pakbeng during our slow boat journey, these were the only three cities we went to, but heard of so many more destinations within Laos, like Nong Khiaw or Si Phan Don.

 I have never seen a country that was almost ubiquitously covered in green jungles and South East Asia’s iconic limestone karsts.
-Even if your adventurous side only extends to a leisurely bike ride down Vang Vieng, you will get your money’s worth of views from Laos.
+Even if your adventurous side only extends to a leisurely bike ride through Vang Vieng, you will get your money’s worth of views from Laos.
 With a wide variety of options, you can go rock climbing one day and then kick back with some tubing down the river the next day.
 You can go from exploring caves by foot to exploring caves by kayak, and there are a number of treks and day hikes available to do in Laos.

 You’re going to have a hard time finding a better place to kick back and relax in all of South East Asia.
 Despite Laos being an adventurer’s paradise, it is also one of the most relaxed places I’ve ever been to.
 Aside from Vientiane’s chaotic rush hour traffic, this country was one of the most laid-back I’ve been to.
 You can laze away so many days chilling by a river or at a number of cafes and restaurants that define “chill vibes”.
 Life is just easier here.

 Laos is a pretty cheap country, but a bit more expensive than Thailand or Vietnam.
-On average, a meal in Laos cost me about $4-5, usually accompanied with a big Beerlao, whereas I could usually eat for $2-3 in Thailand and even less than that in Vietnam.
+On average, a meal in Laos cost me about $4-5, usually accompanied with a big Beerlao.
+I could usually eat for $2-3 in Thailand and even less than that in Vietnam.
 In my 8 days in Laos, I spent about $250, which is still close enough to standard for me.
 Accommodation is cheap, with none of my hostels costing more than $7 a night.

 All things considered, I think Laos is an amazing country that I wish I had given myself more time to explore.
 It was definitely one hell of an adventure.